Film & Television Director

 over 100 FiLm Awards & official Selections worldwIde

 "Without a strong creative vision, your director is just a technician."

 From big budget to independent, Vashmere Valentine can handle it all!
-As a 21x award-winning film director, Vashmere shows mastery over a number of skill sets, from knowing how to communicate with actors, to understanding the physical requirements for accomplishing a shot, to editing the final product perfectly.
+As a 51x award-winning, 27x nominated film director, Vashmere shows mastery over a number of skill sets, from knowing how to communicate with actors, to understanding the physical requirements for accomplishing a shot, to editing the final product perfectly.

 Most directors just tell the story, but what separates Vashmere from other directors is his creative vision.
 Vashmere's ability to bring a new and unique voice to the big screen has placed him as one of the most sought out directors in Atlanta.

 At only 20 years old, Vashmere Valentine began his acting career by appearing in various television commercials, on NBC’s Law & Order, and MTV’s VJ For A Day.
 Vashmere Valentine’s acting abilities were quickly acknowledged by Chris Rock when the actor and comedian chose Vashmere to read over the first script of the DreamWorks’ 2003 comedy, “Head of State.”
 In 2010, he turned his focus to storytelling and wrote the children’s book series, “The Dream Stowaway, “The Dream Stowaway in Forgotten Dreams,” and “Michael’s Wonderful World.”

 After publication, Vashmere took on the title of head writer and film director for Good Screenplays where he created and developed the pilot for an animated cartoon series to be based on his books.